kodpe/gnl-station-tester/README.md

 > clone in your gnl repo then "make"

-- now works on linux and macOS (without valgrind)
+- now works on linux (with valgrind check) and macOS
 - better tests
 - still not testing the bonus part